What are your current passions and interests?

 Introduces two recent papers and my current passions: Equality Diversity and Inclusion and the Positive Academia movement

 Recently I have had two articles accepted that I see as the natural culmination of my research on global mobility.
-One is published Organization Studies and is co-authored with Hyun-Jung Lee and Katsu Yoshikawa.
+One was co-authored with Hyun-Jung Lee and Katsu Yoshikawa.
 In that article, we provided a fresh look at country-of-origin effects in international staffing.
 We questioned whether an “ethnocentric” home country culture - the predominant explanation for PCN staffing policies in the cross-cultural management literature - is sufficient to explain this practice.
 It combined primary data from my own earlier research with secondary data from a large variety of sources to measure cultural and institutional contexts and applied Qualitative Comparative Analysis, which I think is a really interesting analytical technique for small sample sizes.

 - Lee, H.-J., Yoshikawa, K. Harzing, A.W.
 (2022) Culture and Institutions: Dispositional and contextual explanations for country-of-origin effects in MNC “ethnocentric” staffing practices, Organization Studies, vol. 43, no. 4, pp. 497–519.
 Available online... - Publisher's version (free access) - Related blog post - Short video

-Another is forthcoming in JIBS and was co-authored with Heejin Kim, who visited me for a year at Middlesex University just before the pandemic, and Sebastian Reiche, my former PhD student at the University of Melbourne, now a full professor at IESE.
+Another was co-authored with Heejin Kim, who visited me for a year at Middlesex University just before the pandemic, and Sebastian Reiche, my former PhD student, now a full professor at IESE.
 Through a qualitative case study of Japanese MNCs, we demonstrated the process through which inpatriates’ knowledge transfer contributes to subsidiary capability building and subsidiary evolution over time, and explain why successive inpatriation is critical to enhance subsidiary performance.
 We hope this will really put inpatriation on the map as a strategic staffing choice.